What to Do in Cozumel Cruise Stop: 2025 Can’t-Miss Picks

 Most first-time visitors don’t know:

-• Which pier they’re docking at (and how far it is from downtown).
+• Which pier you’ll use and how far it is from downtown.

 That’s why travelers sometimes overpay, waste precious time in taxis, or end up at the wrong kind of “all-inclusive.”